Ongoing

 Topic: Acting

 In honor of Emily Dickinson’s birthday, in December 2022 I performed some of the poet’s best-loved works and discussed them with podcast host and fellow writer-performer Agatha Morrell of ReachArts in Swampscott, Mass.
-To hear favorites including “I’m Nobody!
-Who are you?” and ‘Hope’ is the thing with feathers”, scroll down to the episode on the ReachArts homepage.
+Selections included “I’m Nobody!
+Who are you?” and ‘Hope’ is the thing with feathers”.
+Listen to the episode below.

 Appearance on the Type Talks podcast: September